Counterparty Radar - Overview

 Despite these caveats, the data is unusually extensive and rich, lending itself to a range of possible insights.

 The data can be used by dealers to benchmark themselves, to monitor the behaviour of existing clients, or to identify prospective new clients.
-For managers – not just US firms, but any buy-sider trading these instruments – the data can be used to identify the most popular liquidity providers for trades of a specific currency, size and maturity.
+For buy-side firms – not just US firms, but any buy-sider trading these instruments – the data can be used to identify the most popular liquidity providers for trades of a specific currency, size and maturity.

 Something similar applies to dealers.
 Because the disclosures reveal line-level detail, they can also provide an insight into a liquidity provider’s axes – a dealer that is a popular counterparty for Mexican peso might be facilitating balanced flows, or have a franchise that is skewed to buy or sell peso.
 It may be regularly axed to offer better prices one way or the other.